Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: A Systematic Validation of Psychometric Tests for LLMs

 (3) \textbf{Changed end-of-sentence}: Based on \citet{shu_you_2024}, we compare two variations of sentence endings: colon (``:'') and question mark (``?''), i.e., ``Your answer:'' or ``Your answer?''.

-\paragraph{Validity} Validity is evaluated through two aspects that assess whether a test truly measures what it is intended to, by linking test outcomes to both theoretical expectations and real-world behavior.
-These aspects are also widely used in human validation studies~\cite{moosbrugger_testtheorie_2020}.
+\paragraph{Validity} Validity is evaluated through two approaches that assess whether a test truly measures what it is intended to, by linking test outcomes to both theoretical expectations and real-world behavior.
+These approaches are also widely used in human validation studies~\cite{moosbrugger_testtheorie_2020}.

 (1) \textbf{Convergent validity}: We assess convergent validity by examining hypothesized relationships between different tests.
 These hypotheses are both grounded in theory and evident from human studies.
 For example, if two related constructs are expected to be connected based on theory (such as sexism and racism), this relationship should be reflected in the correlation between their test scores~\cite{moosbrugger_testtheorie_2020}.